 One of the best places to visit in Amman, it’s located in King Talal Street, close to the Souq Al-Sukar and the Souq Bukharia markets, the most famous in town.
 It was built in 1932 on top of a 7th century mosque.
 The site is open to tourists but you have to be dressed modestly.

 The Jordanian capital has a truly artsy heart so make sure to appreciate its street art!
 Murals are spread around town.
 The best place for art, however, is Darat al-Funun, on the hillside to the north of downtown Amman.
 This complex includes an art gallery with exhibits of the most prominent contemporary Jordanian artists.
 To top this off, the views from there are breathtaking.

 PRACTICAL INFORMATION: Darat al-Funun is open from 10:00 am to 7:00 pm Saturdays to Thursdays.
 It is closed in August and during public holidays.
 During Ramadan it closes at 3:00 pm.

 Close to the center of town, this neighborhood takes its name from the hill where it is located and is the capital’s main hub of cultural life and art, with plenty of art galleries, book shops and a nice bohemian feel.
 It’s where you’ll find Rainbow Street.

 Go to Jadal for Knowledge and Culture

-To fully appreciate the cool vibe, one of the things to do in Amman is going to Jadal for Knowledge and Culture.
+To fully appreciate the cool vibe of the city, go to Jadal for Knowledge and Culture.
 This is a great combination of a café, art gallery, and a place for education.
-It is located in a traditional house dating back to 1933 and renovated a few years ago, you can get there from the Kalha Stairs that connect Downtown with Jabal L’Wiebdeh.
+It is located in a traditional house dating back to 1933 and renovated a few years ago.
+You can get there from the Kalha Stairs that connect Downtown with Jabal L’Wiebdeh.